jamesshore/quixote/ROADMAP.md

 * frame.hasElement() or frame.getElementList()?
 * Can't create frame with stylesheet AND src document without creating error on iOS Safari (23px???)
 * watch.js rebuilds too often or not enough
+* Modify ensure to give better error message when comparison type is not a constructor